annabelng/annabelng.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Hello!
 I'm Annabel, a first-year EECS major at UC Berkeley.
-I'm interested in applying machine learning to the healthcare space and building cool products.
+I'm interested in applying machine learning to the healthcare space and exploring ways to improve our communities with technology.
+I'm focusing on making ML education more accessible as part of the [Machine Learning at Berkeley team](https://ml.berkeley.edu/) while also diving into computational neuroscience research at the [Redwood Center](https://redwood.berkeley.edu/research/).
 Currently, I'm working with the Sirota Lab at UCSF on predicting preterm birth with microbiome data.
 Previously, I've worked as a digital strategy intern at the nonprofit [Give Essential](https://www.giveessential.org/) and StudentTech at the [UCSD Super Computer center](https://education.sdsc.edu/studenttech/).

-When I'm not coding, you can find me curating playlists on [Spotify](https://open.spotify.com/user/wl2d8bv1f8n4h8p76jec96mg9?si=EPiCNc0JTbec1bWqhyGYUg), going on runs, or watching Studio Ghibli movies.
+When I'm not coding, you can find me curating playlists on [Spotify](https://open.spotify.com/user/wl2d8bv1f8n4h8p76jec96mg9?si=EPiCNc0JTbec1bWqhyGYUg), learning new songs on my guitar, or watching Studio Ghibli movies.
 Feel free to shoot me an [email](mailto:annabelng@berkeley.edu)!